Er-F/Er-F/README.md

 ## Welcome to my GitHub profile!
 I'm a Data Scientist with hands-on experience in building applications and models for businesses that can provide valuable insight.
-One project can be found on my LinkedIn profile, related to the internship I had early in my career.
+Have a look at the projects in my repositories!

 ## Skillset
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)